How to Prevent Viral Fever?

 How to Prevent Viral Fever: Smart Habits for Staying Healthy

-Viral fever is a seasonal illness that often causes a high temperature and symptoms such as cough, cold, and body aches.
+Viral fever is a commonly used term for fever caused by viral infections.
+While some viral infections increase during certain seasons (such as monsoon), they can occur throughout the year.
 It can spread easily from one person to another and is most common during the monsoon.

 Keep reading to learn how to stay protected and recover safely from viral fever.